“We have communication issues.”

 Become a meeting sensei

-- End with a clear result and make someone responsible for implementing it.
+- End each meeting with a clear result and make someone responsible for making it happen.

 - Get a team communication app